Medical Guardian Review 2023

 Equipment

-We’ve been waiting for the day that a medical alert device would come in some more fashionable options, and the Mini Guardian fits that bill!
-It comes in black, white, or a nice silver option.
+We’ve been waiting for the day that a medical alert device would come in more fashionable options, and the MGMini fits that bill!
+It comes in black, white, rose gold, or a nice silver option.
 This on-the-go system can be worn around the neck or clipped to your belt.
 With a lightweight, sleek design, this model is ideal for minimalists or those who want to keep their system simple and discreet.
 The battery lasts for five days and charges in three hours — excellent for weekend getaways.
 The fact that it’s Medical Guardian’s top-selling device says a lot about this tiny system’s value and fashionable look!

 Service and Monitoring